Paprika vs Smoked Paprika: Smoke Changes It

 Quick Comparison

-Paprika Pepper measures 0–1K SHU while Smoked Paprika (Pimentón) registers 250–1K SHU — roughly equal in heat.
+Paprika Pepper measures 0–1K SHU while Smoked Paprika (Pimentón) registers 250–1K SHU.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
 Paprika Pepper is known for its sweet and mild flavor (C. annuum), while Smoked Paprika (Pimentón) offers smoky and sweet notes (C. annuum).

 Paprika Pepper